JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/3_Cryptography_for_Blockchain/2_Public_key_cryptography.md

 If want to send the message that include the digital signature and encrypt content.
 It will using two pair key to encrypt the message.
-Assume the Alice want to send message to BOb.
+Assume the Alice want to send message to Bob.
 Alice use her private key to generate the hash of digital signature.
 Alice use Bob public key to encrypt the message content.
 Alicr send above two to Bob.